openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vmax-driver.rst

 SRP/slo/workload/compression-enabled or disabled/replication-enabled or
 disabled combination.

-VMAX All Flash and Hybrid
+PowerMax, VMAX All Flash and Hybrid

 Parent storage group: